Pros / You can print clear and eye-appealing photos with inks that are smear-resistant.

 Verdict / You can get great photos with this all-in-one inkjet printer and it also can handle other office tasks fairly well.

-The Epson XP-410 is an inkjet printer with printing, copying and scanning functionality.
+The Epson XP-410 is an all-in-one inkjet with printing, copying and scanning functionality.
 It's exceptionally easy to use, and it prints high-quality documents.

 The XP-410 is also compatible with AirPrint, Apple's proprietary print interface, so you can easily send print jobs to it from any Apple device, including iPhones.
 The printer also supports Google Cloud Print, which enables you to print from anywhere you have an internet connection.
 Lastly, it supports Wi-Fi Direct, which is an expedited, easy way to create an internet connection between two enabled devices.

-This is one of the slower printers we reviewed, with a black-and-white print speed of 8.7 pages per minute and a color print speed of 4.5 pages per minute.
+This is one of the slower printers we reviewed, with a black-and-white print speed of 8.7 pages per minute and a color print speed of 4.5 pages per minute compared to our top pick the HP Officejet Pro which can do over 15 a minute.
 This means that this multifunction printer is suited for a home office or an extremely small business office, but it is too slow to handle the high-volume print jobs that many small-to-medium businesses require.

 This notion is reinforced by Epson not giving the XP-410 a monthly duty cycle rating.
 Most of the all-in-one printers we reviewed had a rating that corresponded to an approximate number of pages the printer could produce per month.
 Because the XP-410 is not rated, you can assume that this printer is intended for light use (think less than 2,000 pages per month).